 Breville makes excellent espresso machines including their mid-range “Barista” models: the Barista Pro and Barista Express.
 For years, the Breville Barista Express was the flagship model and a bestseller for a reason.
 Then, Breville launched the Barista Pro at a premium despite a very similar design.
-Both are automatic machines with a built-in grinder, but how do you compare the Breville Barista Pro vs Barista Express?
+How do you compare the Breville Barista Pro vs Barista Express?

-I’ve tested and used dozens of espresso machines over the years, and in my opinion the Breville Barista Pro is the better choice.
+I’ve used both espresso machines, and the Breville Barista Pro is the better choice.
 The Thermojet heating system, LCD display, and better grind settings make the Pro the clear choice over the Express, even at the premium price.

-I’ll break down each of the features in detail to understand where and why the Breville Barista Pro is better and where the Breville Barista Express has its strengths too.
-I’ve added personal photos after testing the Barista Pro with some tables to make comparisons easy.
+I’ll explain the features in detail to understand where and why the Breville Barista Pro is better and where the Breville Barista Express has its strengths too.
+I added photos and tables to make comparisons easy.

-The main differences between the Breville Barista Pro vs Express are the heating system, grinder, and display.
+The main differences between the Breville Barista Express vs Pro are the heating system, grinder, and display.
 The Breville Barista Pro is better in all three categories.

 I’ll compare these features along with the steam wand.
 Then, I’ll discuss how they all translate into the value for the price.